Uatschitchun/Latrine-live/README.md

 4.)
 Add Thunderforest API Key (for Opencycle, Outdoors & Landscape Map) in `index.html` and uncomment the line.

 5.)
 Upload `latrine.php` and `index.html` onto your web server.
 The PHP script `latrine.php` must be executable by the web server.
+The leaflet directory is obsolete as we're using downloadable leaflet from CDN (since 16.9.21)

 6.)
 Configure Locus Map.
 Do not forget the key.
 The URL is: http://<SERVER>/Latrine-live/latrine.php